CE / Trainer course

 The Layperson Naloxone (NARCAN) training course will teach you how to recognize the signs of an opioid overdose and administer the opioid overdose reversal drug Naloxone.

-The course is available as a self-paced online continuing education course, as a trainer program for in-person and webinar settings, or delviered by Overdose Lifeline as live online and on-site training for groups of five or more.
+The course is available as a self-paced online continuing education course, as a trainer program for in-person and virtual settings, or delviered by Overdose Lifeline as live online and on-site training for groups of five or more.

-The Layperson Naloxone (NARCAN) training course is suitable for laypersons, including, but not limited to: businesses, organizations, community members, correctional facilities, educators, faith groups, government and health care professionals, parents and caregivers, pharmacies, school nurses, senior living facilities, sober living communities, treatment and recovery centers, and more.
+The Layperson Naloxone (NARCAN) Administration training course is suitable for laypersons, including, but not limited to: businesses, organizations, community members, correctional facilities, educators, faith groups, government and health care professionals, parents and caregivers, pharmacies, school nurses, senior living facilities, sober living communities, treatment and recovery centers, and more.

 Note: The training does not provide the credentials to be a Naloxone Distribution Entity.
 State requirements differ.
 Therefore please check with your local state HHS or Health Departments for specific requirements for your state.